Privacy Notice

 • Name and business ID of the company and contact person

-• Additional information provided by the data subject himself/herself
+• Additional information provided by the data subject themselves (such as personal data disclosed in the CV and job application by applicants)

 • Personal data processed on a case-by-case basis in connection with assignment (such as emails, documents, other communication)